This year’s auto show was one vast sea of disappointment

 2026 Kia EV6

-And then there’s the postmodern Kia EV9, which powerfully illustrates the fine line between clever and stupid.
+And behold the postmodern Kia EV9, which reminds us that there is still a fine line between clever and stupid.

 2026 Kia EV9